 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program’s first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the Data Science: Programming with Python Program within the first two weeks of the program (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the Data Science: Programming with Python Program by June 28, 2023 (convenience fees will not be refunded).

 Notice for Current DePaul Students

 - Undergraduates: Please be aware that the tuition fee for this program is not included in the university's

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the